 If you play an instrument, or think you might like to play an instrument, and would like to build your skills while making new friends and helping others, I would like to invite you to consider joining Rose, Thorn & Fiddle.

 Playing in an ensemble is a key component of musical success.
-Instrumental students who participate in a music ensemble advance at a faster rate than those who only take private lessons, even if they practice faithfully every day, and students who play in ensembles are more likely to maintain an interest in their instrument.
+Instrumental students who participate in a music ensemble advance at a faster rate than those who only take private lessons, even if they practice faithfully every day.
+Additionally, students who play in ensembles are more likely to maintain an interest in their instrument.
 Just as importantly, playing music together helps to develop cooperative and social skills and builds lasting friendships.